Installment loans: What they are and how to use them

 Can I refinance my installment loans?

 If your income or creditworthiness has improved since opening your installment loan, you may be able to save money by taking out a new loan with a better rate, and then paying off the former loan with the new funds.
 This is especially true for student loans or debt with a high interest rate.
-At LendingClub, for example, 3 million members have used a personal loan to pay down their high-interest debt.
-The best way to tell if you’re eligible for a new personal loan is to get pre-qualified.
-LendingClub, for example, lets you check your rate and see your loan options in minutes without impacting your credit score.
+At LendingClub, for example, over 5 million members have used a personal loan to pay down their high-interest debt.
+The best way to tell if you’re eligible for a new personal loan is to check your rate and see your loan options.

 Is it better to borrow $5,000 through a credit card or personal installment loan?

 It depends on your desired flexibility for funds, the offered interest rates, and how quickly you can repay what’s been borrowed.
 Credit cards generally carry higher interest rates than installment loans; however, they also have no fixed payment schedule and some months can have more or less money due depending on how much you’ve spent.
-This makes them attractive if you need small, ongoing purchasing power, or are able to pay back the funds quickly.
-But an installment loan might make sense for larger, defined amounts or if you need more time for repayment.
+This makes them attractive if you need small, ongoing purchasing power, or can repay the funds quickly.
+An installment loan might make sense for larger, defined amounts or if you need more time for repayment.

 You May Also Like